Kroiririoroirkk/cmu-project/README.md

 ## <a name="addendum"></a>Addendum (gradient descent calculation)

 For future reference (mainly for my own benefit), I put here the derivation of the formula for the gradient of the loss which is used in the gradient descent code that I wrote.
+GitHub mangles most of the LaTeX unfortunately due to a bad LaTeX implementation on their part.

 The relevant equations are given by: